Cognitive Behavioural Therapy - CBT for Generalised Anxiety Disorder in London and UK-wide

 What is Generalised Anxiety Disorder?

 Generalised Anxiety Disorder (GAD) is excessive anxiety, apprehension, continuous worry and tension experienced on most days over a minimum period of 6 months.
-GAD sufferers can find it difficult to control worry about a number of different situations including work, family matters, personal responsibilities, finances and personal relationships.
-GAD is characterised by a tendency to worry about minor or hypothetical situations which often leads to worry about the symptoms of worry itself; feeling anxious about the symptoms of anxiety.
-GAD sufferers often find it difficult to control their worry, with at least three of the following six symptoms over a minimum period of six months:
+GAD sufferers can find it hard to control worry about a number of different situations including work, family, personal responsibilities, finances and relationships.
+GAD is characterised by a tendency to worry about minor or hypothetical situations which often leads to worry about the worry itself; feeling anxious about the symptoms of anxiety.
+GAD sufferers often find it difficult to manage their worry, with at least three of the following six symptoms over a minimum period of six months:

 Online GAD Assessments

-We have made a wide range of established online psychological assessments freely available for Generalised Anxiety Disorder and problems with chronic worry.
-You can take the following three assessments to help determine if you are experiencing GAD or worry:
+We have made a wide range of established psychological assessments freely available for Generalised Anxiety Disorder and problems with chronic worry.
+You can take the following online assessments to help determine if you are experiencing GAD or worry: